-Why the Bitcoin price is differs in different countries
+Why the Bitcoin price differs in different countries

-As the price of Bitcoin continues to rise and more people start using digital currencies, we’ve had a lot of questions like this:
+As the price of Bitcoin continues to rise and more people start using cryptocurrencies, we’ve had a lot of questions like this:

 “Why is the Bitcoin price so high/low on Luno compared to the price shown on Google and other exchanges?”

 There’s no standard or global Bitcoin price.
 Unlike many local currencies, Bitcoin isn’t pegged to anything (meaning it’s fixed to another currency or asset like gold.)

 It’s like asking: “Why does a bag of rice cost more in one supermarket, city or country compared to another?”

 It’s all down to supply and demand.
 Without a currency peg, Bitcoin prices shift depending on how many people want to buy and sell them, at what price, and in what quantity.

 Let’s dive in a little deeper for a more detailed look.